chancery-lane-project/risk_id/README.md

 ### How It Works

-- This prototype is a **simulation of an AI model** that analyses contracts and recommends relevant clauses.
-- The underlying model and approach are documented in this repository (the `risk_id` backend).
-- The text outputs in these static HTML pages are **real results** generated by that model.
-- **index.html** acts as the entry point for the simulation.
-- **contract-report-[n].htm** represent different example outputs from the model:
+- The prototype features **live contract analysis** that processes uploaded contracts in real-time.
+- Users upload a `.txt` contract file through the web interface.
+- The backend processes the contract using machine learning models to:
+  - Classify the contract's climate-aligned language (unlikely, possible, likely, very likely)
+  - Identify specific climate-aligned clauses in the contract text
-  - Each shows suggested TCLP clauses linked to the analysed contract text.
+  - Recommend relevant TCLP clauses from the library
-  - Clauses are ranked by their **potential emissions reduction impact**.
+  - Rank clauses by potential emissions reduction impact
-  - The reasoning is displayed to build user trust and confidence in the suggestions.
+  - Generate highlighted contract text showing where climate language appears
+- Results are displayed with:
+  - A visual gauge showing the climate alignment score
+  - Recommended clauses with explanations
+  - Emissions sources addressed by each clause
+  - Interactive "Show emissions" toggles for detailed information
+  - Links to view and download full clause text

 ### Purpose

 This is a **provocatype**:
-- Not a finished product, but a stimulus for testing assumptions.
+- Not a finished product, but a working prototype for testing assumptions.
 - Used in user research sessions to provoke reactions, gather feedback, and validate or invalidate the hypothesis.
 - Helps us learn whether users prefer guided, ranked clause suggestions over manual search.
+- Demonstrates live AI-driven contract analysis capabilities.

+### Current Features

+- **Live Analysis**: Real-time processing of uploaded contract files
+- **Climate Risk Classification**: Automatic scoring of climate-aligned language
+- **Clause Recommendations**: AI-powered suggestions from TCLP's clause library
+- **Emissions Impact Ranking**: Clauses ranked by potential emissions reduction
+- **Highlighted Output**: Visual highlighting of climate-aligned language in contracts
+- **Interactive UI**: Modern interface with loading states and smooth transitions

 ### Limitations

 It's important to note the following constraints of this prototype:

-- **Static only**: This is a static prototype.
-No live analysis or contract processing takes place.
+- **File Format**: Currently only supports `.txt` files
-- **Concept testing**: It is designed purely to test the *concept* — i.e. does the idea make sense and provide value to users — not to demonstrate working technology.
+- **Concept testing**: While functional, it is designed to test the *concept* and gather user feedback
-- **Single environment**: It has only been tested in one environment: **Chrome desktop**.
+- **Single environment**: Primarily tested in **Chrome desktop**.
 Behaviour may differ elsewhere.
-- **Quick and messy code**: The code has been hacked together quickly and should be considered throwaway.
-It is not production-quality.
+- **Development prototype**: The code is optimized for rapid iteration and user testing, not production deployment.

 ### For Testers

-1. Open **index.html** in your web browser (double-click should work on most systems).
-2. Explore the interface and follow the prompts.
-3. View the different **contract report** pages (`contract-report-1.htm` to `contract-report-4.htm`).
-Each shows:
-   - Suggested climate-aligned clauses.
+1. Start the backend server (see [Usage](#usage) section above).
+2. Open the frontend at `http://localhost:8000/tclp/provocotype-1/index.htm`.
+3. Upload a `.txt` contract file or use one of the sample contracts.
+4. Wait for the analysis to complete (you'll see a loading screen).
+5. Review the results page which shows:
+   - Climate alignment score with visual gauge
-   - A ranking of clauses by potential emissions reduction.
+   - Recommended climate-aligned clauses
-   - Explanations of why each clause is relevant.
+   - Emissions sources addressed by each clause
+   - Highlighted contract text showing climate language
-4. Share your feedback on:
+6. Share your feedback on:
    - Whether the suggestions feel relevant and useful.
    - How confident you feel in the recommendations compared to manual searching.
    - What would make the tool more practical for your work.